ist-dsi/wp-jquery-ui-slider-captcha/readme.txt

 = I've activated the plugin, but I can't see any CAPTCHA...
 What can I do? =

 That's probabily because of the way your theme is built.
-You will have to edit your comments.php of your template and add the following code in the position that you want to have your CAPTCHA.
+You will have to edit your comments.<?php of your template and add the following code in the position that you want to have your CAPTCHA.
 `<?php if(function_exists('slider_captcha'))
 	slider_captcha('comments');
 ?>`